NateWr/docs-themeofthecrop/plugins/food-and-drink-menu/user/pro/sources.md

 ![Screenshot of a menu item with source and supplier information](/img/{{ page.slug }}/pro-source-display.png)

+## When I add an address, the map doesn't appear.

+Google now requires that you have your own API key to display a map on your website.
+Learn more about how to [set up your API key](google-map-api-key).

 ---

 *Sources and Suppliers are only available in the [Pro addon](../pro).*